pedrosanta/html-base/README.md

 #### dist/

-The folder of all the built files that can be pushed and served by a server in production.
+The folder of all the built files that can be pushed and served by a remote/production server.

 #### .tmp/